miguelalarcos/model2rform/README.md

 If any of *integer* or *func* throws an error, the attr does not pass the validation.
 It is important to say that de array must have as first field a transformation (integer, float, date, boolean, string) and then there are zero or more validations (required, imin, ...)

+Note that for example to float is passed a default initial value.
+If we don't want to have an initial value, just use *float* without the parenthesis.
+Note also than for date, it is passed an extra argument *initial*.
+Don't use it if you don't want an initial argument for the date.

 Let's see the other models: